-Watch films on the big screens in downtown Glens Falls at the Adirondack Film Festival!
+Watch fantastic films in downtown Glens Falls at the Adirondack Film Festival!

 Everyone loves watching a brand new film, and that's what the Adirondack Film Festival offers.
-Film aficionados can watch flicks at and walk between five separate locations in beautiful downtown Glens Falls - The Charles R. Wood Theater, Crandall Public Library, The Park Theater, the Queensbury Hotel, and the Hyde Collection Art Museum.
+Film aficionados can watch flicks at and walk between five separate locations in beautiful downtown Glens Falls - The Charles R. Wood Theater, Crandall Public Library, The Park Theater, and the Queensbury Hotel.

 The Adirondack Film Festival hosts a variety of films and activities for both the film-obsessed adult as well as casual families.
-There will be panel discussions, opening and closing parties, the Adirondack Film School, and a free family series.
+There will be panel discussions, opening and closing parties, the Adirondack Film School, a virtual reality plank experience, and a free family series.

 Thanks to the Adirondack Film Festival for film descriptions.